Zapain Package Leaflet

-This information brochure contains general information on Zapain.
+This information brochure contains general information on Zapain tablets.
 You can find more extensive information on dosage and use in the Zapain package leaflet.
-Make sure your read the package leaflet carefully before you start using Zapain.
+Make sure you read the package leaflet carefully before you start taking Zapain tablets.
 If you have any questions, please contact a doctor or pharmacist.

 What is Zapain and what is it used for?